Meet Androulla from Empower Beyond

 - Don’t assume anything, be curious and ask questions

 Are there any resources or tools you’d like to share with other small business owners that have helped you run your business?
-If yes, please describe (and include links if available).

 My Outlook Calendar – it’s a reminder tool for me, it helps me plan and with the colour code options, I can see at a glance the activities for the month.